dltj/dltj-blog/content/2015-07-02-thursday-threads-2015w26.md

 comments: []
 ---

-I'm just home from the {% include robustlink.html href="http://ALAac15.ala.org/" versionurl="https://web.archive.org/web/20150701075334/alaac15.ala.org" versiondate="2015-07-02" title="2015 ALA Annual Conference" anchor="American Library Association meeting" %} in San Francisco, so this week's threads are just a brief view of new and interesting things I found on the exhibit floor.
+I'm just home from the {{ robustlink(href="http://ALAac15.ala.org/", versionurl="https://web.archive.org/web/20150701075334/alaac15.ala.org", versiondate="2015-07-02", title="2015 ALA Annual Conference", anchor="American Library Association meeting") }} in San Francisco, so this week's threads are just a brief view of new and interesting things I found on the exhibit floor.

 * <a href="{% post_url 2015-07-02-thursday-threads-2015w26 %}/#p26028-bdpaas">Book-Donations-Processing-as-a-Service</a>
 * <a href="{% post_url 2015-07-02-thursday-threads-2015w26 %}/#p26028-drivers-ed">Free Driver's Ed Resources for Libraries</a>